Britt Swett with long, wavy brown hair, wearing a black top and gold hoop earrings, standing against a plain white background.

 JD, University of San Diego School of Law

-BA, cum laude, Marymount Manhattan College
+BA, Marymount Manhattan College, cum laude

 Admitted to Practice